Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models: Setup: A framework for compositionality

 In most of the paper we use $n_i=n$ for all $i$, so $\cC=[n]^k$ and $|\cC|=n^k$.
 We index inputs by concept tuples: for each $\bc\in\cC$ we assume an associated $\bx_{\bc}\in\cX$ (e.g., a natural image) realizing $\bc$. \end{definition}

 Data-related components for compositional generalization involve three notions: (1) the total variation of the data, (2) the concepts we aim to learn and expect the model to capture, and (3) the data that is actually collectible.
 We capture (1) by the concept space $\cC$ (\Cref{def:concept_space}).
-For (2), the targets that we aim to capture can be described by a label function $l:\cC\to\mathcal{V}\subseteq\cC$ that captures which concepts and their values we want to learn.\footnote{More generally, the world may involve additional factors beyond the concepts represented in $\cC$.
-Our framework does not require $\cC$ to be exhaustive: $\cC$ can be viewed as the subset of concepts we model explicitly, with any remaining variation treated as nuisance.} In this work we take the full target $\mathcal{V}=\cC$, reflecting that foundation models attempt to align with all present concepts.
-For (3), we formalize collectability constraints through a validity class that specifies which training supports are valid, indicating which concept combinations may appear in training--taking into account cases that many combinations are not collectible (e.g. ``a pink cat on the moon'' isn't common).
+For (2), the targets that we aim to capture are all concepts and their values in $\cC$, reflecting that foundation models attempt to align with all present concepts.\footnote{More generally, the world may involve additional factors beyond the concepts represented in $\cC$.
+Our framework does not require $\cC$ to be exhaustive: $\cC$ can be viewed as the subset of concepts we model explicitly, with any remaining variation treated as nuisance.} For (3), we formalize collectability constraints through a validity class that specifies which training supports are valid, indicating which concept combinations may appear in training--taking into account cases that many combinations are not collectible (e.g. ``a pink cat on the moon'' isn't common).
 We formalize this below.

 \textbf{Considering data collection.} We are interested in models that support efficient compositional generalization from a subset of the concept space.
 To formalize this notion, we specify a validity class $\mathcal{T} \subseteq 2^{\mathcal{C}}$ of valid training sets, where $2^{\mathcal C}$ denotes the power set of $\mathcal C$, and a validity rule $R : 2^{\mathcal{C}} \to \{0,1\}$ that specifies whether a given training set is valid.
 This setup captures the natural question of which training sets we use and for which we expect generalization.